 Illinois has some of the strongest gun laws in the country, and much of its gun violence is due to guns trafficked in from neighboring states with weak laws.

 Recently, the state enacted an important law that allows family members and law enforcement officers to temporarily disarm at-risk individuals.
-In 2017, Illinois had the 20th-lowest gun death rate in the country and imported crime guns from other states at the third-highest rate in the country.
+In 2019, Illinois had the 16th-lowest gun death rate in the country and exported crime guns at less than half the national rate.
 To save lives from gun violence, lawmakers could strengthen the state’s licensing requirement and increase funding to community violence intervention programs.

 What Illinois Does Well